nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 As Tracey is a Command Line Interface, these are the aspects that highlight the power of Tracey and why it was developed using a CLI:

 1. **Speed** <br>
-Tracey offers immense speed.
-GUIs require additional resources to render graphical components and thus is slower than CLIs
+Tracey offers immense response speed.
+GUIs require additional resources to render graphical components, making them slower than CLIs.
 2. **Functionality** <br>
-Tracey offers flexibility in terms of its use.
-A GUI does not have the same level of functionality and granular control as a CLI.
-This is portrayed in the various forms of features that Tracey offers that you can expand on later in this User Guide.
+Tracey offers flexibility in its use.
+A typical GUI does not have the same level of functionality and granular control as a typical CLI.
+This is portrayed in the variety of features that Tracey offers, which you can learn about more in this User Guide.
 3. **Scalability** <br>
-Simple command functions in Tracey allow you to handle various complex features.
-Additionally, if newer features were to be added in future iterations, CLIs allow for easier integration as GUIs require rendering and creation of graphical components.
+Simple command functions in Tracey allows it to handle various complex features.
+Additionally, the CLI of Tracey allows easier integration of newer features that may be added in future iterations, compared to GUIs which require rendering and creation of graphical components.

 Sounds exciting?
 Proceed on to the next section to learn more about Tracey!